Department of Theatre

 This course will provide students the opportunity to combine the skills of singing, acting, and dance as demanded by the art of musical theatre.
 In addition to vocal coaching, acting exercises, and choreography, students will be exposed to a variety of musical theatre genres and will be performing throughout the semester.
 The class will culminate with a public presentation.
 Prerequisites: THE 203 and THE 220.
 Cr.
 4.

-This is a practicum for advanced actors, providing an in-depth scene study focusing on one or more playwrights.
-Emphasis will also be given to preparation for auditions.
+A laboratory for advanced actors, this course provides in-depth scene study.
+Emphasis will also be given to preparations for auditions.
 Prerequisite: THE 220.
 Cr.
 3.

 THE 325 Directing